Glossary

 view

-a generic term (used by many software vendors) for a definition of a virtual data set (or table).
-The definition is named and stored for later use.
+a definition of a virtual data set that is named and stored for later use.
 A view contains no data; it merely describes or defines data that is stored elsewhere.
-See also SAS data view.

 view descriptor

 a SAS/ACCESS file that defines part or all of the DBMS data that is described by an access descriptor.
-The subset consists of selected records in a CA-Datacom/DB table.
 See also access descriptor.